Bit-Quill/aws-secrets-manager-rotation-lambdas/SecretsManagerInfluxDBMultiUserRotation/README.md

 ## Deploy Lambda
 1. Execute script with the following command (Requires pip3 installed)
-- If you are using MacOS or Linux, execute the following commands
+- If you are using macOS or Linux, execute the following commands
   - `./build_deployment.sh`_(to build deployable lambda function package from the source code)_
   - Execute the following command to add execution permissions to your deployment package
   - `sudo chmod +x influxdb-token-rotation-lambda.zip`